p1ng-request/docs/templates/GitHub/GitHub_Get_issues_from_repo.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-The objective of the notebook is to maintain a track of issues that are open in a particular repository
+**Description:** This notebook allows users to retrieve issues from a GitHub repository.

 ## Input